Showing up

 My college-aged son had mentioned this gratitude practice in January and in an effort to feel a little closer to him, I ordered one for myself (and everyone in the family).
 The simplicity of the first-thing-in-the-morning prompts I am grateful for…and…What would make today great...as well as the end-of-the-day-reflecting on what I learned is illuminating.
 It reminds me that simple is profound.

 I scribble I am enough in the Daily Affirmation section and marvel how enoughness is still knocking at my door.
-I close the journal, pick the phone back up, and think to myself What am I possibly looking for at 6:23am? as I click on an email from my high school alma mater to learn that Tom Johnson, the counselor in my book, has died.
+I close the journal, pick the phone back up, and think to myself What am I possibly looking for at 6:23am? as I click on an email from my high school alma mater to learn that Tom Johnson, the counselor you read about in my book, has died.

 My heart sinks into my low-to-the-ground chair.
 I should have sent him a copy of my book, I lament.